-DFW Urethane’s proven FM/SH-rated roofs combine rigid spray foam that has a high compressive strength with an average 45-mil-thick Neogard Permathane II elastomeric polyurethane coating, which, for reference, can resist hailstones 1¾” in diameter.
+DFW Urethane’s proven FM/SH-rated roofs combine rigid spray foam that has high compressive strength with an average 45-mil-thick Neogard Permathane II elastomeric polyurethane coating, which, for reference, can resist hailstones 1¾” in diameter.

 A New SPF Roofing System Can Be Applied Without Removing Your Existing Roof

 One of the major benefits of an SPF roofing system is that it can be applied on top of your existing roof.
 Not only does that mean your building can stay open and operational while your new roofing system is installed, but it also means you avoid having to pay for a roof removal.

 Roof removal and replacement (buying a new roof) comes with more pain than simply having to shut down your business and pay for the removal itself — it also means adhering to a different set of local building codes, codes that often don’t apply to a reroofing project (almost all new SPF roofing systems are reroofing projects).

 If you have to remove your existing roofing system and purchase a new roof, that roof is usually required, in many cities and municipalities in the state of Texas, to have an insulation rating of R-25 or more.